 GeneCards Summary for F7 Gene

 F7 (Coagulation Factor VII) is a Protein Coding gene.
 Diseases associated with F7 include Factor Vii Deficiency and Myocardial Infarction.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
-GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Gamma carboxylation, hypusine formation and arylsulfatase activation.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
 An important paralog of this gene is F10.